Akwd22/shaker-magique/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow the steps described in the document `docs/documentation-utilisateur.pdf` at section *III - Guide d'installation de l'application*.
+To get a local copy up and running follow the steps described in the document `docs/manuel-utilisation.pdf` at section *III - Guide d'installation de l'application*.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project was made for a client.
+As such, the various elements used in this project belong to their respective owners.

 <p align="right">(<a href="#top">back to top</a>)</p>